cameyoox/kayoox/uk/about.md

 ---
 layout: default-en
+description: We love shoes and discounts
-description: Score the best deals in Yoox
+title: Score the best deals in Yoox
 sitemap: true
 ---